Real-world mileage standard for new vehicles rising to 38 mpg in 2031 under new Biden rule

 President Joe Biden has set a goal that half all of new vehicles sold in the U.S. in 2030 are electric, part of his push to fight climate change.
 Gasoline-powered vehicles make up the largest single source of U.S. greenhouse gas emissions.

-The 50% sales figure would be a huge increase over current EV sales, which rose to 7.6% of new vehicle sales last year, up from 5.8% in 2022.
+The 50% sales figure would be a huge increase over current EV sales, which accounted for 7.6% of new vehicle sales last year.

 Even as he promotes EVs, Biden needs cooperation from the auto industry and political support from auto workers, a key political voting bloc, as the Democratic president seeks reelection in November.
 The United Auto Workers union has endorsed Biden but has said it wants to make sure the transition to electric vehicles does not cause job losses and that the industry pays top wages to workers who build EVs and batteries.